osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 Running the Container with Docker
 ---------------------------------

-The Docker image is kept in [DockerHub](https://hub.docker.com/r/opensciencegrid/osgvo-docker-pilot) and requires a number of environment variables to be set in order to function appropriately:
+The Docker image is kept in [DockerHub](https://hub.docker.com/r/opensciencegrid/osgvo-docker-pilot).

-1. Set `TOKEN` to the authentication token you received from OSG.
+In order to successfully start payload jobs:

+1. Configure authentication.
+   OSG VO administrators can provide the token, which you can then pass to the container by volume mounting it as a file under `/etc/condor/tokens-orig.d/`.
+   If you are using Docker to launch the container, this is done with the command line flag `-v /path/to/token:/etc/condor/tokens-orig.d/flock.opensciencegrid.org`.
-2. Set `GLIDEIN_Site` and `GLIDEIN_ResourceName` to match the site name and resource name you registered in topology, respectively.
+2. Set `GLIDEIN_Site` and `GLIDEIN_ResourceName` to match the site name and resource name you registered in Topology, respectively.
-3. Set the `OSG_SQUID_LOCATION` environment variable to the HTTP address of your preferred squid instance.
+3. Set the `OSG_SQUID_LOCATION` environment variable to the HTTP address of your preferred Squid instance.
-4. _Recommended:_ Set `CVMFSEXEC_REPOS` to the list of CVMFS repos you want to support (see [CVMFS](#cvmfs) below).
-   We recommend including `oasis.opensciencegrid.org`, `singularity.opensciencegrid.org`, and `stash.osgstorage.org` in the list.
+4. _Recommended:_ Enable [CVMFS](#cvmfs) via one of the mechanisms described below.
-5. _Optional:_  Some sites prefer that job I/O is done in a specific temporary directory instead of inside the container.
-   To do this, map the appropriate directory on the host to `/pilot` inside containers.
+5. _Optional:_  If you want job I/O to be done in a separate directory outside of the container, volume mount the desired directory on the host to `/pilot` inside the container.
    If you are using Docker to launch the container, this is done with the command line flag `-v /somelocaldir:/pilot`.
 6. _Optional:_ add an expression with the `GLIDEIN_Start_Extra` environment variable to append to the HTCondor `START` expression; this limits the pilot to only run certain jobs.

 Here is an example invocation using `docker run` by hand:

 ```
 docker run -it --rm --user osg  \
        --privileged             \
-       -e TOKEN="..." \
+       -v /path/to/token:/etc/condor/tokens-orig.d/flock.opensciencegrid.org \
        -e GLIDEIN_Site="..."                    \
        -e GLIDEIN_ResourceName="..."            \
        -e GLIDEIN_Start_Extra="True"            \
        -e OSG_SQUID_LOCATION="..."              \
-       -e CVMFSEXEC_REPOS="\
+       -e CVMFSEXEC_REPOS="                     \
-oasis.opensciencegrid.org,\
-singularity.opensciencegrid.org,\
+            oasis.opensciencegrid.org           \
-stash.osgstorage.org" \
+            singularity.opensciencegrid.org"    \
        opensciencegrid/osgvo-docker-pilot:release
 ```

-Privileged mode requested in the above `docker run` allows the container to mount CVMFS using cvmfsexec (see below) and invoke `singularity` for user jobs;
+Privileged mode (`--privileged`) requested in the above `docker run` allows the container to mount CVMFS using cvmfsexec (see below) and invoke `singularity` for user jobs.
-this allows the user to utilize a container for their job that is different from the pilot.
+Singularity allows the user to use their own container for their job.

 CVMFS
 -----